kgajewska/LinearModels/MIMUW_2015/Project2/readme.md

 Criteria:

-*	How you model the effect of Animal?
+*	How do you model the effect of Animal?
-*	How you model the effect of Photo?
+*	How do you model the effect of Photo (nested or crossed)?
-*	How you model efects of mouse and treatment?
+*	How do you model efects of mouse and treatment (not binary variables)?

 ## Goal for phase 3: